-Located on the western shores of Cayuga Lake is one of the most beautiful waterfalls in New York: Taughannock Falls.
+Located on the western shores of Cayuga Lake is, in my opinion, one of the most beautiful waterfalls in New York: Taughannock Falls.

 Taughannock Falls is the focal point of Taughannock Falls State Park near Ithaca and is the tallest, single-drop waterfall east of the Rocky Mountains at 215 feet in height.
-This Ithaca waterfall is surrounded by cliffs that are upwards of 300-feet tall and create an impressive hollow surrounding the waterfall.
+This Ithaca waterfall is surrounded by cliffs that are upwards of 400 feet tall and create an impressive hollow surrounding the waterfall.

 Taughannock Falls State Park was created in 1925 in Tompkins County, New York, and is 750 acres in size.
 In addition to Taughannock Falls, the park features two other large waterfalls, hiking trails, a beach for swimming in the lake, and a campground.

 However, without a doubt, the star attraction is Taughannock Falls, most of the most impressive waterfalls in New York.

 There are two ways to see this impressive waterfall, and, if you have the time, I highly recommend visiting both.